 The Trust Agreement establishes a process that permits legitimate inquiries and claims to be made and considered while avoiding the time, expense, distraction, and other harm that can be caused to the Trust and its shareholders as a result of spurious shareholder claims, demands, and derivative actions.
 Certain aspects of the process are discussed here.
 With respect to a derivative action, which is where one or more shareholders bring an action in the name of the Trust or a series against parties allegedly causing harm to the Trust or the series, prior to the commencement of a derivative action, a shareholder must make a written demand on the board members requesting that the board members cause the Trust to file the action itself on behalf of the Trust or the affected series.
 Such written demand must comply with the requirements of Section 9.8(b)(iii) of the Trust Agreement.
 Within 150 calendar days of the receipt of a shareholder demand submitted in accordance with the requirements of the Trust Agreement, the Independent Board Members will consider the merits of the claim and determine whether maintaining a suit would be in the best interests of the Trust or the affected series, as applicable.
-If a majority of the Independent Board Members determine that maintaining a suit would not be in the best interests of the Trust or the affected series, as applicable, the demand shall be rejected and the shareholder shall not be permitted to maintain a derivative action unless the shareholder first sustains the burden of proof to the court that the decision of the Independent Board Members not to pursue the requested action was not a good faith exercise of their business judgment on behalf of the Trust (provided, however, that this provision does not apply to claims arising under the federal securities laws).
-With respect to a direct action, no shareholder may bring a direct action claiming injury as a shareholder of the Trust, or an affected series, where the matters alleged (if true) would give rise to a claim by the Trust or by the Trust on behalf of an affected series, unless the shareholder has suffered an injury distinct from that suffered by the shareholders of the Trust, or the affected series, generally (provided, however, that this provision does not apply to claims arising under the federal securities laws).
+If a majority of the Independent Board Members determine that maintaining a suit would not be in the best interests of the Trust or the affected series, as applicable, the demand shall be rejected and the shareholder shall not be permitted to maintain a derivative action unless the shareholder first sustains the burden of proof to the court that the decision of the Independent Board Members not to pursue the requested action was not a good faith exercise of their business judgment on behalf of the Trust.
+With respect to a direct action, no shareholder may bring a direct action claiming injury as a shareholder of the Trust, or an affected series, where the matters alleged (if true) would give rise to a claim by the Trust or by the Trust on behalf of an affected series, unless the shareholder has suffered an injury distinct from that suffered by the shareholders of the Trust, or the affected series, generally.

-Pursuant to the Trust Agreement, any action commenced by a shareholder (i) directly against (A) the Trust or a series, (B) board members or officers related to, arising out of, or concerning the Trust, its business, or operations, or (C) otherwise related to, arising out of, or concerning the Trust, its business or operations or (ii) derivatively in the right or name of, or on behalf of, the Trust, or series (collectively, the "Covered Actions"), shall be brought only in the U.S. District Court for the District of Massachusetts (Boston Division) or, if such Covered Action may not be brought in that court, then such action shall be brought in the Business Litigation Session of Suffolk Superior Court in Massachusetts (the "Chosen Courts") (provided, however, that this provision does not apply to claims arising under the federal securities laws).
+Pursuant to the Trust Agreement, any action commenced by a shareholder (i) directly against (A) the Trust or a series, (B) board members or officers related to, arising out of, or concerning the Trust, its business, or operations, or (C) otherwise related to, arising out of, or concerning the Trust, its business or operations or (ii) derivatively in the right or name of, or on behalf of, the Trust, or series (collectively, the "Covered Actions"), shall be brought only in the U.S. District Court for the District of Massachusetts (Boston Division) or, if such Covered Action may not be brought in that court, then such action shall be brought in the Business Litigation Session of Suffolk Superior Court in Massachusetts (the "Chosen Courts").
 A Chosen Court may be less convenient and/or less favorable for a shareholder than one or more other courts.
 In any Covered Action, there shall be no right to a jury trial.